herzenschein/herz-quadlet/README.md

 This repository is rather opinionated:

 * Only the `latest` tag is used, unless it's not possible to do so
-  * It's a moving target, so this repository is never outdated
+  * It's a moving target, so container changes are caught faster
   * An up-to-date service is a service with all patches and CVEs covered ASAP
-  * It allows for auto-updates with default fallbacks
 * The quadlets are designed for rootless podman, not rootful podman
 * The directory structure is like this so you can simply copy the folder of the project you want to ~/.config/containers/systemd
   * Podman supports an extra directory level in ~/.config/containers/systemd